Chris Stroffolino: Cultural and literary criticism

 After co-editing An Anthology of New (American) Poets with Lisa Jarnot and Leonard Schwartz for Talisman House in 1998, Stroffolino published a critical edition of Shakespeare's Twelfth Night with Daniel Rosenthal (2000); the next year saw a collection of literary criticism entitled Spin Cycle.
 Critic Charles Altieri admired the populism of Spin Cycles essay, "Radical Dogberry", and the American Book Review praised this collection for holding out an olive branch between the various warring factions in the literary world — especially in the essay, "Against Lineage", adding "but sometimes that branch seems to be on fire."
 More recently, Stroffolino has published music and culture criticism in The Big Takeover, Kitchen Sink, Viz, and Caught in the Carousel.
-In 2011, Self Portrait As Silver Jew was released as an e-book (45RPM).
+In 2011, Self Portrait As Silver Jew was released as an e-book (45 rpm).

 A recipient of a 2001 NYFA Grant and a 2008 grant from the Fund For Poetry, Stroffolino was visiting distinguished poet at St Mary's College in Moraga, California from 2001 to 2005.
 He is the subject of a Contemporary Authors monograph.
 Although Stroffolino has curtailed activities after a bike accident left him permanently disabled in 2004, he has done stints at Mills College, San Francisco Art Institute, University of California, Berkeley, and Laney College.